Lim Yoona: 2007–2015: Debut with Girls' Generation and acting career

-In March 2016, Im released her first solo single "Deoksugung Stonewall Walkway", a collaboration with the South Korean indie group 10cm, as part of SM Station.
+In March 2016, Lim released her first solo single "Deoksugung Stonewall Walkway", a collaboration with the South Korean indie group 10cm, as part of SM Station.
 The urban-pop song peaked at number 24 on Gaon Digital Chart.
-Fuse described it as "breezy and easy-listening" and complimented how "lovely" Im delivered the song.
+Fuse described it as "breezy and easy-listening" and complimented how "lovely" Lim delivered the song.

 2016–present: Transitioning roles and solo debut

-In April 2016, Im was cast in her debut Chinese drama God of War, Zhao Yun, based on the Chinese novel Romance of the Three Kingdoms.
+In April 2016, Lim was cast in her debut Chinese drama God of War, Zhao Yun, based on the Chinese novel Romance of the Three Kingdoms.
 She played dual roles–one falls in love with the male lead character but later finds out he killed her father while the other is skilled in martial arts.
 The drama's viewership ratings peaked at more than 2%, which was described to be "a huge success" relative to China's large population.
-It also recorded more than 10 billion hits through various online videos sites, reflecting Im's popularity in China.
-Following the success, in August 2016, Im released a Chinese digital mini-album titled Blossom, which contains her renditions of well-known Mandarin songs.
+It also recorded more than 10 billion hits through various online videos sites, reflecting Lim's popularity in China.
+Following the success, in August 2016, Lim released a Chinese digital mini-album titled Blossom, which contains her renditions of well-known Mandarin songs.

-In September 2016, Im starred in tvN's action thriller The K2.
-Tired of being typecast with a candy-like image and having always been burdened by the idol-actress prejudice, Im cast away the public perception and focused on the role as her "personal challenge."
+In September 2016, Lim starred in tvN's action thriller The K2.
+Tired of being typecast with a candy-like image and having always been burdened by the idol-actress prejudice, Lim cast away the public perception and focused on the role as her "personal challenge".
 Her effort gained positive viewers' recognition, and earned her acting acclaim from critics.

-In January 2017, Im made her film debut in action film, Confidential Assignment.
-Im performance was well-received, and she won several awards such as the AFA Next Generation Award at the Asian Film Awards and the Newcomer Award at the Korean Film Shining Star Awards.
+In January 2017, Lim made her film debut in action film, Confidential Assignment.
+Lim performance was well-received, and she won several awards such as the AFA Next Generation Award at the Asian Film Awards and the Newcomer Award at the Korean Film Shining Star Awards.

 She then starred in MBC's historical drama The King in Love, an adaptation of the novel of the same name by Kim Yi-ryung.
-In September 2017, Im released her second solo single "When The Wind Blows" as part of SM Station.
+In September 2017, Lim released her second solo single "When The Wind Blows" as part of SM Station.